-Isaiah 62 contains gems galore!
-More precious than diamonds, rubies and pearls!
-Focus on verses 3 and 8.
-They speak of the hand of the Lord.
-‘The arm of the Lord’ symbolizes His might and His presence with us.
-As I read this, I thought back to when we toured the city of Bethlehem, where Jesus was born.
-Mary and Joseph came by donkey, we think.
-We came by bus, we know!
-Enjoyed the Church of the Nativity, where we descended down into a large rock-hewn cave, traditionally the birthplace of Jesus.
-This church dates back to the time of the Roman Emperor Constantine’s mother, Helena, from the 4th century AD.
+Isaiah 62 speaks of ‘The arm of the Lord’ symbolizing His might and His presence.
+As I read this, I think back to when we tour the city of Bethlehem.
+Mary and Joseph come by donkey.
+We come by bus.
+Enjoying the Church of the Nativity, we descend down into a large rock-hewn cave, traditionally Jesus’ birthplace.
+This church dates back to 4th century AD and Constantine’s mother, Helena.

-We walked Bethlehem’s streets, entering a favorite tourist shop where they sold olive-tree wood carvings.
-You must know that my sense of humor is far from normal.
-Some would say ‘twisted’ and they would not be too far off!
-Walking the aisles, one of the sales people approaches me describing in great detail this figurine that is about 8 inches tall.
-Not something I would be interested in buying, but wanting to be polite I listened.
-By the way, the figurine had three arms.
+We walk Bethlehem’s streets, entering a shop where they sell olive-tree wood carvings.
+You know that my sense of humor is not normal and a bit ‘twisted’!
+One of the sales people approaches me describing in detail this figurine that is about 8 inches tall.
+Wanting to be polite I listened.
+By the way, the figurine has three arms.
 All I could think to say to the salesman was– ‘you’ve got to hand it to him’!
 Thankfully, I don’t think he got the nuance of my warped humor!

-When even daytime seems like darkest night, read Isaiah 62:3-4.
-Let the arm of the Lord uplift you.
-Share these verses with someone you know who needs a helping hand from our God.
-He will help.
+Read Isaiah 62:3-4.
+Let the arms of the Lord uplift.
+Share these verses with someone who needs a helping hand from God.
 We’ll need nothing more…to hold us up!